DXHeroes/knowledge-base-content/issues/meaningless_work.md

 ## Reasons for the Meaningless Work

 - The product does not have customers.
 Typial for startups without validated assignment or prototyping.
 There are plenty of techniques for the validation, such as [Lean Canvas](/practices/lean-canvas).
 - Neverending meetings or useless reports that consume time can be cut down by regular rituals (see [Rituals Definition](/practices/rituals-definition)).
-The goal is to find a balance between havig too many and too little rituals.
+The goal is to find a balance between having too many and too little rituals.
 - Another reason is a lack of information.
 The developers do not understand why they have implement this thing.
 They did not get any explanation.
 - The architecture is way too old fashioned.
 To change something takes so much time!
 For example, mainframe - it is so enormous and old that it cannot be properly tested.
 The architecture is underdimenzioned.
 The opposite is an overdimenzioned architecture - to build anything takes too much time.
--  People are doing a repeptitive work that can be done by machines.
+-  People are doing a repeptitive work that can be automated.
 The companies do not use [continuous integration](/practices/continuous-integration) - for example, they implement everything to production by hand even though they can automatize the process.

 ## Resources for the Meaningless Work